NNL West Model Expo Tip Sheet

 ____ Hand truck or dolly

-____ Video tapes & recordings
+____ Video tapes & recordings to sell

 ____ Mailing list (to collect names)

-____ Lap top computer
+____ Lap top or tablet

 ____ Local map(s)